kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/configmap.md

 ## allow-cross-namespace-resources

-Enables users to consume cross namespace resource on annotations, when was previously enabled . _**default:**_ true
+Enables users to consume cross namespace resource on annotations, when was previously enabled . _**default:**_ false

 **Annotations that may be impacted with this change**:

 * `auth-secret`
 * `auth-proxy-set-header`
 * `auth-tls-secret`
 * `fastcgi-params-configmap`
 * `proxy-ssl-secret`

-**This option will be defaulted to false in the next major release**

 ## allow-snippet-annotations